-Fluoride is a mineral which is naturally present in many foods and water.
+Fluoride is a mineral naturally present in many foods as well as water.

-It’s popular for inhibiting and even reversing tooth decay.
 Actually, fluoride is crucial for strong teeth and bones.
-It stimulates new bone formation!
+It’s one of the most important minerals for healthy teeth.
+It can inhibit and even reverse tooth decay.
+Also, fluoride stimulates new bone formation!
 In fact, bones and teeth store about 99% of fluoride in the body.

-The daily recommended intake of fluoride is 4 mg for men and 3 mg for women.
-Teenagers need daily doses of only 3 mg.
+The recommended daily intake of fluoride is 4 mg for men and 3 mg for women.
+Teenagers need only 3 mg of fluoride per day.
 Children have even lower daily needs.

-The main sources of fluoride are fluoridated water and toothpastes containing fluoride, but we can get high doses from foods as well.
+The main sources of fluoride are fluoridated water and toothpastes containing fluoride, but we can get high doses from food as well.

 Fluoride is widely found in nature.
 It’s present in soil and water.
-But, every region has different concentrations.
+Every region has different concentrations, though.
 Hence, foods and beverages may have completely different amounts of fluoride, depending on the region, agriculture methods, and even packaging materials!

 Powder chocolate, collard greens, and pumpkin seeds are the richest plant-based sources of fluoride.

-On the contrary, besides shrimps, foods from animal sources aren’t particularly high in fluoride.
-Especially, milk and eggs contain negligible amounts.
+On the contrary, besides shrimps, foods from animal sources are poor in fluoride.
+Cow’s milk and eggs contain negligible amounts.

 Chamomile tea is the richest beverages in fluoride.
 It’s the easiest way to naturally boost your daily intake of fluoride.
 Thus, drinking tea regularly may protect your teeth and bones!

 Furthermore, oysters, raisins, oatmeal, tomato, asparagus, banana, grapefruit, and apple have small amounts of fluoride.
 Most fruits contain only traces of fluoride, though.